Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   #### Card 5 — Why is testing more effective for learning than rereading or review?

   Because testing strengthens memory and interrupts forgetting, and it shows you what you know and don’t know.
 Rereading only makes things feel familiar without building lasting memory.

-  #### Card 6 — Why do students avoid or undervalue testing?

-  Because they think tests only judge their performance or worth, so they see testing as stressful evaluation instead of a learning tool — and don’t realize retrieval makes learning stick.

  ### Knowledge: The Takeaway